tannerjared/Fernet/README.md

 I like to put all files in a single directory for processing but you can structure however you want.
 You need a preprocessed dwi nifti (eddy correction is minimum), a brain mask (multiple ways to create but it will be produced if you follow the dwifslpreproc guide), and your bvec and bval files.
 You could also have CSF and white matter maks files as inputs.
 There are multiple ways to create those but that typically requires T1-weighted data.
 They should be registered to the DWI space first, or you can register your DWI to the anatomical T1 space and run this all on those images.

 ## Create a docker image
-Run this to build a container for your device (strongly recommended for arm processors, like what are in Apple Silicon devices).
+Run this to build a container for your device or see below for pre-built containers (x64 and arm64).
 ```
 git clone https://github.com/tannerjared/Fernet.git
 cd Fernet
 docker build -t fernet .
 ```
-You can also pull one from Docker Hub if using x64 processors (not M1, M2, M3...
-Apple Silicon)
+You can also pull one from Docker Hub if using x64 processors (Intel, AMD)
 ```
 docker pull jjtanner/fernet:latest
 ```
-Container for macOS with Apple Silicon
+Container for macOS with Apple Silicon (arm64)
 ```
 docker pull jjtanner/fernet:arm
 ```